BenSheridanEdwards/GameStore/README.md

 GET "/api/rates/:currencyCode"
 ```

-To access these endpoint you dont need a authentication, you just need to fetch at the route root.
+To access these endpoint you don't need a authentication, you just need to fetch at the route root.

 Example: